prof-rossetti/intro-to-python/exercises/web-app/checkpoints/2-modular-org.md

     my_app.run(debug=True)
 ```

-Remember that the "init" file is the entry-point into a local Python module.

-Review the new "create_app" function and notice we are importing and referencing our routing functions from their own logically-related files.
+Review the new "create_app" function and notice we are importing and referencing the routing functions from their own logically-related files.

 > NOTE: in the future, whenever we add more routing files, we'll need to import and register them in this way for our app to recognize them!